Izabela88/walkers-website/README.md

 - ### **Strategy**

   More and more people own dogs.
-Although dogs are wonderful and undoubtedly important members of our families, owners often struggle with the problem of what to do in case they have to leave, and they cannot take the dog with them or they work a lot and the dog is struggling at home alone.
+Although dogs are lovely and undoubtedly essential members of our families, owners often struggle with the problem of what to do in case they have to leave, and they cannot take the dog with them or work a lot, and the dog is struggling at home alone.
-  This was the inspiration for creating the Walkers platform which will help with find the best solution for all dogs owners.
+  That was the inspiration for creating the Walkers platform, which will help find the best solution for all dog owners.

   The website gathers users who:

   - are looking for people who provide services in the care of the dogs.
-  - provides dog care services and who wants to advertise their own services.
+  - provides dog care services and who wants to advertise their services.

   - #### **Site owner goal**

-    - To provide an platform where users can easy find proven pet sitters/ dog walkers.
+    - To provide a platform where users can easily find proven pet sitters/ dog walkers.
-    - To provide an platform that allows users to advertise their services to a large number of recipients.
+    - To provide a platform that allows users to advertise their services to a large number of recipients.
     - To create a viable product that can be further developed with additional features.

   - #### **User goals**